-In this collection of quotes – starting in 1981 and ending with a 2016 Guitar World interview – Eddie Van Halen discusses everything from Debussy to David Lee Roth’s first solo outing, from Eruption to Spanked, from college to Clapton, from his “Black Sabbath funk” to his beloved EVH guitars and amps.
+In this collection of Eddie Van Halen quotes – starting in 1981 and ending with a 2016 Guitar World interview – the guitarist discusses everything from Debussy to David Lee Roth’s first solo outing, from Eruption to Spanked, from college to Clapton, from his “Black Sabbath funk” to his beloved EVH guitars and amps.

 The following interviews appeared in Guitar World magazine, and were conducted by John Stix, Tim Bradley, Steven Rosen, Bud Scoppa, Billy Cioffi, Joe Bosso, Billy Corgan, Vic Garbarini, Brad Tolinski, Greg Di Benedetto and Chris Gill.

 “My Father has been a professional musician all his life, and he said, ‘Kid, you’ve got it,’ Some people have got it and some people don’t.
 Even people who don’t have it can practice long enough to get it down to a point.
 But there’s always a difference between a person who has the feel and those who don’t.